 Expand

-A transfer of financial assets qualifies for sale accounting if the transferor relinquishes control over the assets; that is, if the transfer meets the derecognition criteria in ASC 860, Transfers and Servicing.
+A transfer of financial assets qualifies for sale accounting if the transferor relinquishes control over the assets, that is, if the transfer meets the derecognition criteria in ASC 860, Transfers and Servicing.
 If the transferor does not surrender control, the transaction is reported as a secured borrowing.
-In that case, the transferor is considered to have borrowed cash (or other consideration) in exchange for granting the transferee a security interest in the transferred assets.
-See Figure TS 3-1 for a decision tree for applying ASC 860.
+In that case, the transferor is considered to have borrowed funds (in the form of cash or noncash consideration) in exchange for granting the transferee a security interest in the transferred assets.

 • Repurchase agreements.
 The transferor sells a financial asset (usually a high-quality fixed-income security) to an entity (transferee) and simultaneously agrees to repurchase the security from the transferee at a future date.
 The repurchase price is typically the sales price plus an interest factor.
 For accounting purposes, the transferee is considered a secured lender (the transferred security serves as collateral) and the transferor is considered a borrower of cash.